MA Communication (Florham Campus)

 - MCOM 6006 Research Methods and Materials

-The following courses will provide students with experience applying principles they learn to communication practices in culture, interpersonal, and public contexts.
+The following courses will provide students with experience applying principles they learn to communication practices in cultural, interpersonal and public contexts.
+Students must take one course in each context.

 - MCOM 7001 Communication, Culture and Change